bailey27/cppcryptfs/INSTALL.md

 [Visual Studio install screenshot](/screenshots/visual_studio_2017_install.png?raw=true")

-In order to build OpenSSL, you will need perl and nasm.
+In order to build OpenSSL, you will also need perl and nasm.

 For Perl, the OpenSSL documentation recommends using the free ActiveState ActivePerl.